cubed-dev/cubed/_sources/operations.md

 This example shows how `outer` is implemented using `blockwise`.
 Each block from the input is sent to three blocks in the output.
 (Arrows are only shown for two input blocks, in order to avoid cluttering the diagram.)

 ![The blockwise primitive operation](images/blockwise.svg)

+Note: the `general_blockwise` operation is a more general form of `blockwise` that uses a function to specify the block mapping, rather than an index notation, and which supports multiple outputs.

+* No input array attributes are preserved in general
+* __Multiple__ inputs, __multiple__ outputs

+For multiple outputs, all output arrays must have matching `numblocks`.

 (rechunk-operation)=
 ## `rechunk`